Owning a B&B: Where to start

 From your first booking onward as a B&B owner you’ll have the benefit of being your own boss, meet people from all over the world and overcome challenges you never thought you could.
 That’s because setting up your very own B&B is more than just a business venture, it’s a life adventure.

 If you need any other assistance with running your B&B, eviivo is here to help.
-Take a look at our award-winning B&B booking software, eviivo suite, to see if it could suit your business needs.
+Take a look at our award-winning bed and breakfast booking system, eviivo suite, to see if it could suit your business needs.